lilyhoffman/Data-Science-Projects/BaseballDashboard/README.md

 The `generate_baseball_db.py` is a script that takes the CSV files in `data/` and transforms them into the tables in the `baseball.db` database file.

-Our dashboard can be run from the `baseball.py` file.
+The dashboard can be run from the `baseball.py` file.